changzhisun/starter-hugo-academic/content/authors/admin/_index.md

   url: https://ailab.bytedance.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include structured prediction and deep reasoning.
+bio: My research interests include structured prediction and deep reasoning in NLP.

 # Interests to show in About widget
 interests: